-The terms ‘hearing loss,’ ‘hearing impairment,’ ‘hard of hearing,’ and ‘deafness’ are all used when describing a child’s limited ability to hear all sounds in our spoken language.
-Limitations in hearing directly affect a child’s ability to understand and imitate speech, and develop natural speech patterns.
+The terms ‘hearing loss,’ ‘hearing impairment,’ ‘hard of hearing,’ and ‘deafness’ are all used to describe a limited ability to hear all sounds in our spoken language.
+Limitations in hearing directly affect the ability to understand and imitate speech, and develop natural speech patterns.

-Federal definitions are more specific.
-For example, ‘hearing impairment’ is defined by IDEA (Individuals with Disabilities Education Act) as "an impairment in hearing, whether permanent or fluctuating, that adversely affects a child's educational performance."
-Deafness is defined as "a hearing impairment that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification."
+Definitions provided by the federal government are more specific.
+For example, ‘hearing impairment’ is defined by IDEA (Individuals with Disabilities Education Act) as ‘an impairment in hearing, whether permanent or fluctuating, that adversely affects a child’s educational performance.’
+Deafness is defined as ‘a hearing impairment that is so severe that the child is impaired in processing linguistic information through hearing, with or without amplification.’

-Thus, deafness may be viewed as a medical condition that prevents a child from receiving sound in all or most of its forms.
-In contrast, a child with a ‘hearing loss’ or ‘hearing impairment’ can often respond to sounds, including spoken language, although the information is not completely understandable.
+Thus, deafness may be viewed as a medical condition which prevents a child from receiving sound in all or most of its forms.
+In contrast, a child with a ‘hearing loss’ or ‘hearing impairment’ can often respond to sounds, including spoken language, although the information they receive may not be completely understandable.

-In babies, hearing loss occurs more often than any other medical condition for which newborn screening is available.
-In older Americans, hearing loss is the third most common chronic condition, after hypertension and arthritis.
+In babies, hearing loss occurs more often than any other medical condition.
+For this reason, a newborn hearing screening is available and required.
+In older people, hearing loss is the third most common chronic condition, after hypertension and arthritis.

 Hearing loss can be temporary or permanent.
 It can be hereditary or have environmental causes.
 It can affect both ears (bilateral), or just one (unilateral).
-Hearing loss can range from mild-moderate-severe to profound.
+Hearing loss can range from mild, moderate, or severe to profound.

-Refer to the Pediatric Resource Guide to Infant & Childhood Hearing Loss for facts on prevalence of hearing loss, effects on language and communication, legislative mandates for EHDI (Early Hearing Detection and Intervention), and benefits of early identification and treatment.
+Refer to our Pediatric Resource Guide to Infant & Childhood Hearing Loss for facts on the prevalence of hearing loss; its effect on language and communication; legislative mandates for EHDI (Early Hearing Detection and Intervention); and the benefits of early identification and treatment.